emews/emews-project-creator/README.md

 A sample sweep configuration file can be found [here](https://github.com/emews/emews-project-creator/blob/master/example_cfgs/sweep.yaml).

-For additional explanation of the sweep workflow, see the [EMEWS Tutorial](https://www.mcs.anl.gov/~emews/tutorial/)
+For a more thorough explanation of the sweep workflow, see the [EMEWS Tutorial](https://www.mcs.anl.gov/~emews/tutorial/)

 ### EQPy ###